netham45/esp32-scream-receiver/README.md

    - For USB DAC, try disconnecting and reconnecting
    - Try a different USB cable
    - For SPDIF, check the cable connection
-   - Ensure your DAC supports 16-bit, 48kHz audio

-4. **Restart the System**:
-   - Power cycle the ESP32
-   - Restart the Windows PC
-   - Reset the Scream audio driver

-### Audio Stuttering

-**Symptoms**:
-- Audio playback has frequent interruptions
-- Sound cuts in and out
-- Clicking or popping noises

-**Possible Solutions**:
-1. **Improve WiFi Connection**:
-   - Move closer to your WiFi router
    - Reduce WiFi interference
    - Use a WiFi channel with less congestion
    - Consider adding additional access points for better coverage